rust-lang/rust/src/doc/style/style/naming/containers.md

 by value, by reference, and by mutable reference.

-In general, the `get` family of methods is used to access contained data without any risk of task failure; they return `Option` as appropriate.
+In general, the `get` family of methods is used to access contained data without any risk of thread failure; they return `Option` as appropriate.
 This name is chosen rather than names like `find` or `lookup` because it is appropriate for a wider range of container types.